sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * Know some vimscript
     * well enough, but very slow to code it
     * no idea how to go about architecting a sophisticated plugin with it
-* Never used an languages server until last week
+* Never used a languages server until last week
     * I know just about zilch about how they work
         * beyond knowing they follow a traditional "client/server" paradigm
 * Never used a proper IDE except for dabbling a little with XCode